 8. Consider Data Mining

-Your Twitter account can be used to monitor relevant data, keywords, influencers, associated terms, hashtags and other relevant information using a data mining tool like SEMrush, gShift and NodeXL.
+According to social media rules, your Twitter account can be used to monitor relevant data, keywords, influencers, associated terms, hashtags and other relevant information using a data mining tool like SEMrush, gShift and NodeXL.

 9. Keep Tabs On Competitors

-It is very important to keep an eye on what your competitors are doing.
+As per social media rules, it is very important to keep an eye on what your competitors are doing.
 Frequently ‘stalk’ their social media pages to know what they are doing, so that you can take ideas from them, or work on strategies to beat their own.

 10. Provide Social Media Training To All Of Your Employees